DIY LEGO Book Nook

 A banner with a photo of a piece of paper tacked to a corkboard.
 There are the words "Let Your Creativity Flow" on the paper

 There are a lot of cool LEGO bricks out there, particularly when it comes to small, decorative LEGO.
-Here's some ways you can use small, decorative LEGO to up your book nook game:
+Here are some ways you can use small, decorative LEGO to up your book nook game:

 • Image